ishanvyas22/cakephp-inertiajs/README.md

 ## Installation

-1. Get project into your system via [composer](https://getcomposer.org)
+1. Add this plugin to your application with [composer](https://getcomposer.org)

     ```bash
     composer require ishanvyas22/cakephp-inertiajs